 Welcome to the media center of the 9/11 Memorial & Museum.
 Media professionals interested in our institution may use this section of the website to find timely information, arrange a visit, request permission to film, access background information, and download high-resolution images and video for use in news and travel media pieces.

-Museum Visitation: More than 17 million visitors to date
+- Museum Visitation: More than 19.5 million visitors

-Memorial Visitation: More than 50 million visitors to date
+- Memorial Visitation: More than 59 million visitors

-High-resolution photography and HD b-roll video of the Memorial plaza, the Museum, and noteworthy events at the site are available for download at www.911memorial.org/digitalassets.
-Request the password to the assets by emailing firstname.lastname@example.org.
+High-resolution photography and HD b-roll video of the Memorial plaza, the Museum, and noteworthy events at the site are available by request.
+Please email firstname.lastname@example.org.

-Additionally, we invite you to learn more about our institution through our Year in Review and From Plaza to Bedrock infographic.
+Additionally, we invite you to learn more about our institution through our Annual Report and From Plaza to Bedrock infographic.
 Both provide important information about our site and our programming.

 You can download our institutional backgrounder here.
 This document serves as an informational tool for members of the media who are interested in the 9/11 Memorial & Museum.